Teacher Retirement System & Optional Retirement Plan

 Contributions to both programs are pre-tax through payroll deduction.
 With before-tax contributions, you pay no federal income taxes on your contributions, but you do pay taxes on your benefits when you receive them.
 Both the employee and the state make contributions to TRS and ORP based on percentages of the employee’s salary.
 The percentages are established by the Texas Legislature and may fluctuate over time.
-Employee contribution rates for September 1, 2007, through August 31, 2009, are 6.42 percent for TRS members and 6.65 percent for ORP participants.
-The state contribution rate for both plans is 6.58 percent.
+Employee contribution rates for September 1, 2015, through August 31, 2016, are 6.65 percent for ORP participants.
+The state contribution rate for both plans is 6.6 percent.

 Prairie View A&M University does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 Ms. Alexia Taylor, Title IX Coordinator, has been designated to handle inquiries regarding the non-discrimination policies.